 - All Visualforce email templates must be contained within a single <messaging:emailTemplate> tag.
 This is analogous to regular Visualforce pages being defined within a single <apex:page> tag. - The <messaging:emailTemplate> tag must contain either a single <messaging:htmlEmailBody> tag or a single <messaging:plainTextEmailBody> tag. - Several standard Visualforce components are not available for use within <messaging:emailTemplate>.
 These include <apex:detail>, <apex:pageBlock> and all related pageBlock components, and all input components such as <apex:form>.
-If you attempt to save a Visualforce email template with these components, an error message displays. - Create a Visualforce Email Template - Use a Custom Stylesheet in a Visualforce Email Template - Adding Attachments - Using Custom Controllers within Visualforce Email Templates
+If you attempt to save a Visualforce email template with these components, an error message displays. - Create a Visualforce Email Template - Use a Custom Stylesheet in a Visualforce Email Template - Add Attachments to a Visualforce Email Template - Using Custom Controllers within Visualforce Email Templates